NEY-GLH/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Documentation and validation

+This section is necessary if this PR is to create a deployment version.
 - List documentation that will need changing or writing.
 - Indicate the level of validation required - if the output used for downstream analysis could be affected by the changes, then a higher level of validation will be required.